Fiction

 Review of 'Subtle Edens' in Future Fire

-Welcome to Twisted Tongue Magazine issue twelve.
-Packed with
+Welcome to Twisted Tongue Magazine issue

-thousands of words-larger than a standard novel-over 95,000 words
+a standard novel-over 95,000 words for your

-Karen Cole Peralta, Aliya Whiteley, Harry Hughes, Bill Schweizer,
+contributors: Karen Cole Peralta, Aliya Whiteley,

-Jeff Gardiner, John Morgan,Gary Hewitt, Paul Johnson, Janey
+Morgan,Gary Hewitt, Paul Johnson, Janey Brewer,

-Brewer, Brian Wright, Jessica Lynne Gardner, Robert Knox, Aaron A
+Brian Wright, Jessica Lynne Gardner, Robert Knox,

-Jade Eckert, Ginny Swart, C M Clifton, Oonah V Joslin, Jonathan
+Nixon, Tina Koenig, Jade Eckert, Ginny Swart, C M

-Pinnock, David Towsey, Tonya L Lambert, John Morgan, Alexander
+Towsey, Tonya L Lambert, John Morgan, Alexander

-Salas, Jim Steel,Glen Batchelor, Ben Eubanks, Mel Fawcett, Jeff
+Salas, Jim Steel,Glen Batchelor, Ben Eubanks, Mel

-Carter, Lynette Mejia, Rebecca, Colin Campbell, Brian Rosenberger,
+Fawcett, Jeff Carter, Lynette Mejia, Rebecca, Colin

-Dr Charles Frederickson, Greg Schwartz, Ramona Thompson,
+Frederickson, Greg Schwartz, Ramona Thompson,

-Jonathan Hayes, Peter Egypt, Sherie Davis, P S Gifford, Lynn Tait,
+Jonathan Hayes, Peter Egypt, Sherie Davis, P S

-Len Hecht, Luigi Monteferrante, R Jay Slais, Caroline Barnard-Smith
+R Jay Slais, Caroline Barnard-Smith and C J Carter

-and C J Carter Stephenson.
+Stephenson.
 Enjoy your twisted read…

 Dark Desires Edition : August 2009